 The day has come.
-Windows XP has expired and so has the technical support for your old business PCs.
+Support for Windows XP has ended and it is no longer easy to keep your old business PCs running.
 The good news is that now's the best time for an upgrade.
 With Windows 8 and the latest generation of Intel-powered PCs, there are now smarter and faster ways to do better business.

 Holding off on replacing your older business PCs may seem like a cost-saving strategy but constantly supporting your older PCs may end up being more expensive1.
 See how much you’ll save with this ROI calculator2.